 - Guide 1: How to Remove SearchAnyGame from Windows.

-- Guide 2: Get rid of SearchAnyGame from Mac OS X.
+- Guide 2: Get rid of SearchAnyGame on Mac OS X.

-- Guide 3: Remove SearchAnyGame from Google Chrome.
+- Guide 3: Remove SearchAnyGame in Google Chrome.

 - Guide 4: Erase SearchAnyGame from Mozilla Firefox.